Free Tools

 What changed

-Article 5 of the EU AI Act — listing AI systems with unacceptable risk — became enforceable on 2 August 2025, 12 months after the regulation entered into force.
+Article 5 of the EU AI Act, listing AI systems with unacceptable risk, became enforceable on 2 February 2025, six months after the regulation entered into force.
 This includes absolute prohibitions on: AI systems that use subliminal techniques to influence behaviour, systems that exploit vulnerabilities of specific groups, real-time biometric identification in public spaces (with narrow exceptions), social scoring by public authorities, and AI used to infer emotions in workplaces and schools.

 Member States were required to designate national market surveillance authorities and notify the European AI Office by this date.
 The AI Office, established within the European Commission, oversees enforcement for general-purpose AI models.
 National authorities handle enforcement for other AI systems.